DavidRaab/website/content/posts/2024-09-04-interfaces-in-functional-programming.md

 I mean you have one interface that defines a *Position* and a *Collider* and another interface defining a *Position* and a *Rotation*, in some other cases you need a *Rotation* and a *Position* and so on.
-The chance that you create hundreds of classes with all kinds permutation are in my opinion nearly zero.
+The chance that you create hundreds of interfaces with all kinds permutation are in my opinion nearly zero.

+It is annoying to create interfaces and has a little bit of a burden, so you likely stick to just add one method to an interface that fells okay.
+But in the functional approach its actually more easy to just add one or two single functions as arguments, so you very likely do this.

 What you likely do is maybe you have a *ITransform* (usually you also only have a single implementation) and maybe you add a `Collider` to that definition, because you are annoyed to create another new interface and it is so pleasent and easy to just add it to `ITransform`.
+And whenever you need acces to the Collider you anyway need acces to the Position.
+But this neglects the idea that not everything that has a Transform actually needs a Collider.
+Maybe you don't do that, who knows, the point is more that the typical interfaces approach leads to such a design because it is easier this way.

 So in the end you maybe end up with just very few interfaces in your code, but all interfaces contain like 20 methods.
 And because they contain so much methods